 Oracle HA Architecture

 The recommended approach of HA would be to have the 2 VMs in an Availability Set.
-With the primary running on VM1 a physical standby should be built on VM2 using Oracle data guard.
+With the primary running on VM1, a physical standby should be built on VM2 using Oracle data guard.
 This will enable active-passive architecture in a given region.
-However active-active architectures can be achieved using replication tools such as Oracle GoldenGate, Attunity etc., DR with an Active-passive or Active-Active architectures can be achieved across geographically distributed locations using Oracle physical standby or Oracle Goldengate.
-Alternatively there are new systems that seem to provide real-time HA automation and failover capabilities.
-ScaleArc seems to be potentially provide this ability with some customizations of the product.
+However active-active architectures can be achieved using replication tools such as Oracle GoldenGate, Attunity, etc., DR with an Active-passive or Active-Active architecture can be achieved across geographically distributed locations using Oracle physical standby or Oracle Goldengate.
+Alternatively, there are new systems that seem to provide real-time HA automation and failover capabilities.
+ScaleArc seems to potentially provide this ability with some customizations of the product.

-Alternatively one of our customers are looking at dynamically detaching Azure page blob disks in a vm down scenario, spin off a new vm dynamically using powershell script and attach the blobs to the new VM.
-This is something unthinkable in a on-premise scenario but Azure cloud gives you a new method of providing HA for Oracle DBs.
-The link gives you the high level steps of this approach https://docs.microsoft.com/en-us/azure/virtual-machines/virtual-machines-linux-classic-detach-disk
+Alternatively one of our customers is looking at dynamically detaching Azure page blob disks in a VM down scenario, spin-off a new VM dynamically using PowerShell script, and attach the blobs to the new VM.
+This is something unthinkable in an on-premise scenario but Azure cloud gives you a new method of providing HA for Oracle DBs.
+The link gives you the high-level steps of this approach https://docs.microsoft.com/en-us/azure/virtual-machines/virtual-machines-linux-classic-detach-disk

 Standard backup to disk using RMAN can be on Azure Vms which includes full and incremental options.
-Azure currently provides capability to configure a Windows or Linux vms for backups using Azure Backups.
+Azure currently provides the capability to configure a Windows or Linux VMS for backups using Azure Backups.
 Daily, weekly, monthly and yearly retention configurations are possible.
-However Oracle backups on Windows are file system consistent but Linux vms are currently only crash consistent.
+However, Oracle backups on Windows are file system consistent but Linux VMS are currently only crash-consistent.
 There are several capabilities that will be available in the near future for faster and higher throughput backups.

-Further to Azure backups, common backup software like Netbackup and CommVault are commonly chosen by customer to provide enterprise wide backup services using Azure blobg storage underneath.
+Further to Azure backups, common backup software like Netbackup and CommVault are commonly chosen by customers to provide enterprise-wide backup services using Azure blobg storage underneath.